LironeFitoussi/MySql/Section 12 - Constraints & ALTER TABLE/README.md

 We then cover how to **modify column types or constraints**, such as changing a column from `INT` to `VARCHAR` or making it `NOT NULL`.

-Lastly, we revisit constraints within `ALTER TABLE`, showing how to **add or remove constraints dynamically** as your database evolves.
+Lastly, we revis it constraints within `ALTER TABLE`, showing how to **add or remove constraints dynamically** as your database evolves.